 The intonation is the ability for a note to be in tune, not too high, not too low.

-By practicing a lot, gaining muscle memory, and reflexes, and correcting instantly with the help of the ear.
+By practicing a lot, gaining muscle memory and reflexes, and correcting instantly with the help of the ear.
 There are many hours of scales to be made before a violinist can play in tune.

 And many people say that a violinist will never play really in tune…

-The scales will make a structure for the hand and will help replace frets.
-Frets, for a violinist, are in the mind. - A regularly shrinking fingerboard
+The scales will make a hand structure and help replace frets.
+Frets, for a violinist, are in the mind.

 This leaves little room to put the fingertip.
-And this is something more to experience and learn. - Double stops
+And this is something more to experience and learn.

 Playing both hands at the same time on the violin vs on the piano